ram1123/FNAL-Beam-Test-Scripts/README.md

 	git checkout Develop

 ## How to Run:

+### Step 1: Get the text file to process in step 2.
+	./RunAiwuTextFile.sh <Initial Run Number>  <Final Run Number>

+You may need to modify the path of input root files.
+Also, there are two variables named **EfficiencyType** and **TrkOnly**.
+Need to choose the values of this variable in code.
+Description of these variables given in code itself.

+### Step 2:
-	./RunAiwuSoftware.sh 411 411 No 1		# Will create text file with tracker info only
-	./RunAiwuSoftware.sh 411 411 LC1 1		# Will create text file with tracker & one GE11
-	./RunAiwuSoftware.sh 411 411 LC1 0		# Run the alignment code
+	./RunAiwuSoftware.sh <Initial Run Number>  <Final Run Number> No 1		# Will create text file with tracker info only ./RunAiwuSoftware.sh <Initial Run Number>  <Final Run Number> LC1 1		# Will create text file with tracker & one GE11 ./RunAiwuSoftware.sh <Initial Run Number>  <Final Run Number> LC1 0		# Run the alignment code